Why Americans are so Violent

 Once upon a time Americans believed they were a peaceable people …

 Violence started at Plymouth Rock and never let up, changing only in target and method.
 It was especially nasty in that holiest of holies the American Revolution.
 Conventional wisdom still clings to the Revolution as “a polite conflict led by gentlemen who could sully neither their reputations nor their silk clothes with atrocities.”
-The Revolution was called a civil war in many quarters.
-Neighbors turned on neighbors, families fought families, mobs seized Tory property and lynched the owners.
+In fact, the Revolution was a civil war in many quarters.
+Neighbors turned on neighbors, families fought families, mobs seized Tory property and executed the owners.
 “Patriots … did not tolerate doubters in their midst.
 Either you are for us or against us, they insisted.”
 Patriot committees forced enlistment, and imprisoned, banished, tortured those who refused, or seized or destroyed their property.
-“Often local vigilantes preempted the committees by hounding those in their midst…” This after almost 200 years of slaughtering Indians.
+“Often local vigilantes preempted the committees by hounding those in their midst…” As Richard Maxwell Brown described it, “the meanest and most squalid sort of violence was from the very beginning to the very end put to the service of revolutionary ideals and objectives.”
+This after almost 200 years of slaughtering Indians.
 The American Revolution sanctified violence and its implicit logic that the end justifies the means, and it has stayed with us ever since.

 Fast forward through the nativist violence of the 19th century, the Civil War, the Age of lynching, to “the 60s:” Riots by the dozens, assassinations, terrorism on the left, terrorism on the right, police riots, mass murder, serial killings, violent crime, cultural upheaval, a difficult-to-explain foreign war, a Cold War that sanctioned all manner of federal, state and local privacy violations in the name of national security, and a defense policy that seemed to sum it all up: Mutual Assured Destruction (MAD)—while the children of those defense strategists were being trained to duck and cover in the advent of a nuclear attack in hopes of delaying being vaporized by a nanosecond or two.
 The possibility scared the hell out of everyone, and sparked great cynicism.
 After those days of rage, not even Sesame Street made any pretense about the American people being genteel folk, even though a rosy view of the past persists.